dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

   dials.export scale/scaled.expt scale/scaled.refl

-Though many downstream steps require the merged intensities, which we can create using the ``dials.merge`` program.
+However, many downstream steps require the merged intensities, which we can create using the ``dials.merge`` program.

 .. code-block:: bash